-Welcome to the world of 1999 as envisioned in 1939.
+Welcome to the 21st century envisioned in 1939.
 A retro-futuristic world where zeppelins and flying wings grace the skies above Yesterday's City of Tomorrow.

 A city where aircars and autogyros flit between mile-high skyscrapers, and monorails shuttle the blissful populace to their ultra-modern workplaces in the morning and their automated domiciles at night, to be attended to by dutiful robotic servants.